GB EuroBasket qualifier live on BBC

 Great Britain v Greece

-19:20-21:15 - live on BBC iPlayer, Red Button and the BBC Sport website and app
+19:20-21:15 - live on BBC iPlayer, Red Button and the BBC Sport website and app.

 National and regional variations